kangminsu1/Interview_Practice_Project/README.md

 <img src = "./imgs/KF.JPG"/>

-####Q4:
-####How does an Extended Kalman Filter differ from a regular Kalman Filter?
+####Q4:How does an Extended Kalman Filter differ from a regular Kalman Filter?
 Provide an example of where an EKF would be necessary or improvement, and detail why it would be needed in that situation.

 ####A:
 Extended Kalman filters use a linear approximation approach to regular Kalman filters.
 Extended Kalman filter and Kalman filter equations used if the result is not Gaussian like radar/rider is not available via Taylor series expansion.
 Lidar provides distance in a Cartesian coordinate system, whereas radar provides distance and speed in a polar coordinate system.

-####Q5:
-####What is the difference between an Extended Kalman Filter and an Unscented Kalman Filter?
+####Q5:What is the difference between an Extended Kalman Filter and an Unscented Kalman Filter?
 In what situations would there be larger differences between the two approaches?

 ####A:
 The difference between EKF and UKF is, first of all, EKF has only one point, mean and approximation, but UKF has several points called sigma points, so it has higher accuracy than EKF.
 In addition to the sigma points, there are weights, and the estimates estimated through them are calculated more similarly.